malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

 while slow particles dominate the structural relaxation and rotational relaxation.

+### Increasing Length Scale

+There are a range of studies which predict an increasing length scale of the dynamic heterogeneities. [@Ediger2000] There are experimental results which both observe this length scale, while others reject it.
+Here we postulate that the length scale is that of the size of the jumps the particles take which is alternatively the length over which the dynamics can be described as Brownian.
+There are already observations of this length scale increasing upon cooling, in the form of the ratio $\tau_1/\tau_2$ increasing as the temperature decreases.
 This also answers a question posed by @Ahn2013,
 "Are rare, long waiting times between rearrangement events responsible for the slowdown of dynamics at the glass transition?"